 We offer a number of online courses during the special sessions (summer sessions and winter intersession) and a limited number during fall and spring.
 These courses are taught in an asynchronous and exclusively online format making them an easy option for students who are unable to be on campus.
 A few courses on campus are taught in hybrid mode, meaning there are some regular classroom meetings and some work done online, generally asynchronously.

-To see what classes are being offered, online, please visit KnightWeb.geneseo.edu, click on "Course Schedule (List Format)" and then select the term.
+To see what classes are being offered online, please visit KnightWeb.geneseo.edu, click on "Course Schedule (List Format)" and then select the term.
 To determine what will be offered online, use the "Instructional Method" drop down menu.
 You may also search for hybrid classes using "Instructional Method."

 - Email: canvas@geneseo,edu for help with our learning management system, Canvas.